rstofi/dotfiles/vim/README.md

 ## vim setup

-For now, I am using simply `vim`, but I plan to update to `neovim` once I am more comfortable in the terminal and I need more configuration options.
+I am using `vim`, and currently, I am *not* planingn to update to `neovim` as I am happy with my setup.

+### Custom key bindings

 I have set my `<leader>` character to `space`.

 (Note that my `tmux` `<leader>` is set to `C`+`space`!)

-### Notes on Plugs
+### Plugs

 I try to minimize plugs and only have the ones I am actually using.

+To manage my plugs, I use the [vim plug](https://github.com/junegunn/vim-plug) plugin manager.
+See the documentation for the installation instructions.

-Below, I have a list of my plugs and what I am using them:
+The list of my plugs and what I am using them for:

 - [jedi-vim](https://github.com/davidhalter/jedi-vim) for python auto completion support